Small supernumerary marker chromosome: Marker chromosome 15 syndrome

 Marker chromosome 15 syndrome, also called Isodicentric 15, idic(15), partial tetrasomy 15q, or inverted duplication 15 (inv dup 15), is a moderate to severe congenital disorder that includes early-life weakness and hypotonia of the central (but not limb) muscles, delays in normal development, intellectual disability, autistic behavior, epilepsy, stomach/intestinal disorders, and/or brain abnormalities.
-The syndrome is associated with a sSMC that contains either: a) an inverted duplication of the Prader-Willi Syndrome/Angelman Syndrome critical region (PWS/ASCR) located between bands 11 and 13 on the q arm of chromosome 15 (notated as 15q,q11,q13); or b) an area on the p arm of chromosome 15 around band 11 (notated as 15q11) outside of the PWS/ASCR (the cytogenic description of this sSMC is dic (15)(q11)).
-Individuals with 15q,q11,q13 and 15q11 sSMC's have sometimes been diagnosed as having the isodicentric (15) syndrome or inv dup (15) syndrome, respectively.
+The syndrome is associated with a sSMC that contains either: a) an inverted duplication of the Prader–Willi Syndrome/Angelman Syndrome critical region (PWS/ASCR) located between bands 11 and 13 on the q arm of chromosome 15 (notated as 15q11-q13); or b) an area on the q arm of chromosome 15 around band 11 (notated as 15q11) outside of the PWS/ASCR (the cytogenic description of this sSMC is dic (15)(q11)).
+Individuals with 15q11-q13 and 15q11-containing sSMC's have sometimes been diagnosed as having the isodicentric (15) syndrome or inv dup (15) syndrome, respectively.
 Currently, the two syndromes are regarded as types of marker chromosome 15 syndromes that appear to have somewhat different clinical manifestations.
 Certain duplicated genes in the PWS/ACR viz., NDN, SNRPN, UBE3A, and GABRB3, are suspected of contributing to one or more of the disorders in this syndrome.
-The chromosome 15q11-q13 duplication syndrome (also termed Dup15q) is associated with birth defects similar to those of marker chromosome 15 syndrome.
+The chromosome 15q11-q13 duplication syndrome (also termed "Dup15q") is associated with birth defects similar to those of marker chromosome 15 syndrome.
 It is caused by a duplication of bands q11 through q13 on chromosome 15 which, like the sSMC in most cases of the marker chromosome 15 syndrome, includes PWS/ASCR and the genes just cited.
 Further studies are needed to define the roles of the cited genes, if any, in the birth defects associated with the Marker 15 chromosome and/or chromosome 15q11-q13 duplication syndromes.
 Future studies may also determine that isodicentric (15) syndrome and inv dup (15) syndrome are different disorders.